 What is a Sinus Headache?

-If you have a cold, allergies or abnormalities in your nasal passages, you are likely to get sinusitis that may lead you to experience sinus headache.
+If you have a cold, allergies, or abnormalities in your nasal passages, you are likely to get sinusitis that may lead you to experience sinus headaches.
 Besides sinusitis, this type of head pain can also be caused due to an inflammation of the sinuses or the cavities in your brain that are connected to your nose.
 It can be acute and lasts for up to 10 days or can be chronic and lasts for 12 weeks or more.

 What are Migraines?